ElPitagoras14/scrap-anime-web/README.md

 - `AUTH_EXPIRE_MINUTES` - JWT token expiration time in minutes.
 - `LOG_APP_PATH` - Path where application logs will be saved.
 Recommended for Docker: /var/log/scraper-anime/app.log.
 - `LOG_ERROR_PATH` - Path where error logs will be saved.
 Recommended for Docker: /var/log/scraper-anime/error.log.
-- `MYSQL_HOST` - MySQL database host, corresponding to the database service name in Docker.
+- `POSTGRES_HOST` - Postgres database host, corresponding to the database service name in Docker.
-- `MYSQL_USER` - Username for connecting to the MySQL database.
-Default: `root`.
+- `POSTGRES_USER` - Username for connecting to the Postgres database.
+Must match the user used to create the database.
-- `MYSQL_PASS` - Password for connecting to the MySQL database.
-It must match the password used to create the database.
+- `POSTGRES_PASS` - Password for connecting to the Postgres database.
+Must match the password used to create the database.
-- `MYSQL_PORT` - Port where the MySQL database is hosted.
-Default: `3306`.
+- `POSTGRES_PORT` - Port where the Postgres database is hosted.
+Default: `5432`.
-- `MYSQL_DATABASE` - Name of the database to connect to.
+- `POSTGRES_DATABASE` - Name of the database to connect to.
 Must match the database used during setup.

-### MySQL service
+### Postgres service

+- `POSTGRES_USER` - Username for the admin user to be created in the Postgres database.
-- `MYSQL_ROOT_PASSWORD` - Password for the `root` user to be created in the MySQL database.
+- `POSTGRES_PASSWORD` - Password for the admin user to be created in the Postgres database.
-- `MYSQL_DATABASE` - Name of the database to be created in the MySQL service.
+- `POSTGRES_DB` - Name of the database to be created in the Postgres service.

 ## Author